 Canoeing the Missouri appeals to beginner and experienced paddlers alike.
 The gentle meandering current allows you the solitude to paddle your own tandem canoe a long side our guides.
 Large canoes may be available with advance notice for larger groups.

-We take pride in their camp menu.
-Meals should be something you look forward to and expect more than your average camp cuisine.
-Start your day with a good cup of coffee and a hearty breakfast like pancakes & sausage with fresh fruit & juice, lunch is welcome stop with sandwiches made with quality deli meats & cheese, lots of fresh veggies & snacks, dinner might be grilled flank steaks, dutch oven potatoes, colorful salad, bread from local bakeries.
+We take pride in their camp cuisine.
+Meals should be something you look forward to and expect more than your average camping fare.
+We have developed our menus over the last 30 years.
+Fresh, hearty and creative.
+You can start your day with a good cup of coffee and a hearty breakfast like pancakes & sausage with fresh fruit & juice, lunch is welcome stop with build your own sandwiches or salads with quality deli meats & cheese, lots of fresh veggies & snacks.
+Dinner is usually something on the grill, dutch oven roasted potatoes, colorful salad, bread from local bakeries.
 Beer and wine, in moderation, is provided with appetizers & dinner.
-Water, sodas, lemonade/gaterade is also provided.
+Water, sodas and Gaterade is provided.
 We are happy to accommodate various dietary needs so let us know your requests.

 Missouri River 3-day Trips